Dr Craig Magee

 Profile

-As a structural igneous geologist I specialise in applying different techniques to study the structure and emplacement of magma plumbing systems, a key part of which involves the quanitative assessment of the host rock deformation accommodating intrusion.
-I joined the University of Leeds in October 2018 after being awarded a NERC Independent Research Fellowship (IRF) to understand "How do faults grow above dykes?", which involves using seismic reflection data, LiDAR imagery, and analogue modelling to examine dykes and dyke-induced normal faults in 3D.
-This project builds on my previous research at Imperial College London where, as a Post-doctorate Research Associate (2011-2015) and an Imperial College Research Fellow (2015-2018), I developed expertise in using seismic reflection data to image the structure of sills and sill-complexes, relating surrounding host rock deformation to magma emplacement mechanics.
+As a structural igneous geologist I specialise in applying different techniques to study the structure and emplacement of magma plumbing systems, and their effect on ground deformation.
+I was recently awarded a NERC Pushing the Frontiers grant as PI to investigate how magma emplacement translates into ground movement, specifically focusing on incorporating realistic rock mechanic behaviours into volcano deformation models.
+I joined the University of Leeds in October 2018 after being awarded a NERC Independent Research Fellowship (IRF) to understand "How do faults grow above dykes?", which involved using seismic reflection data and LiDAR imagery to examine dykes and dyke-induced normal faults in 3D.
+This project built on my previous research at Imperial College London where, as a Post-doctorate Research Associate (2011-2015) and an Imperial College Research Fellow (2015-2018), I developed expertise in using seismic reflection data to image the structure of sills and sill-complexes, relating surrounding host rock deformation to magma emplacement mechanics.
 Fieldwork is a fundamental aspect of my research and formed the basis of my PhD, completed at the University of Birmingham (2008-2011), on "Emplacement of sub-volcanic cone sheet intrusions".
 Beyond studying the structure and emplacement of magma plumbing systems, I have interests in: (i) volcano growth and deformation; (ii) geometry and growth of normal faults; (iii) internal deformation within salt bodies; (iv) magnetic characterisation of salt; (v) magma-salt interactions; (vi) basin development; and (vii) the role of magma in plate tectonics through time.

 • NERC Independent Research Fellowship (2018)